Bruce Banner (Marvel Cinematic Universe): Appearance and special effects

 For Thor: Ragnarok, ILM had to add much more detail to the character's facial features, due to the Hulk's increased dialogue.
 ILM visual effects supervisor Chad Wiebe explained that Ruffalo's expressions were captured fresh for the film using Medusa, a performance capture technology.
-Hulk had a messy crew cut.
+The Hulk have a crew cut with a blunt, bowl-like fringe.
+The Hulk's voice was blended by Ruffalo’s vocal performance and Hulk's signature Growling to produce the “auto-tune” artifacts when used aggressively.
 With 90 different expressions captured, ILM "built an entirely new library that would allow [Hulk] to cover a full range of normal human visual characteristics."
 To help create the Hulk, a person on set was covered in green body paint, and would replicate the intended motions of the character to aid the visual effect artists.
 Additionally, stunt actor Paul Lowe, who is under 5 ft tall, stood in for Hemsworth during some of his interactions with the Hulk so that the Hulk's stunt men would be proportionally correct.
 In some instances when Thor and the Hulk interacted, a digital double was used for Thor, also created by ILM, to have greater flexibility for the shots.
 ILM worked on all of the Hulk moments in the film outside the final fight sequence, which was completed by Framestore using ILM's assets, as Framestore was primarily responsible for rigging that sequence.
 Framestore completed nearly 460 shots, which featured digital doubles of Thor and Hela, Fenris, Korg, Miek, the giant Surtur at the end of the film, and over 9,000 buildings for Asgard, based on assets D Negative had from The Dark World, resulting in over 263 character, vehicle, prop, and crowd rigs.
 Taika Waititi also provided additional motion capture for the Hulk after Ruffalo had completed his scenes.

 With respect to Bruce Banner's regular appearance, his fashion sense has been critiqued with the observation that "in just about every appearance, he's wearing a nondescript suit with a purple button down shirt".
 By contrast, Banner's "Professor Hulk" appearance in Avengers: Endgame, including his penchant for knit sweaters, has been described as "hot" and "sexy".